Kernel Scaling for Manifold Learning and Classification: Introduction

 \section{Introduction}

 Dimensionality reduction is an essential step in numerous machine learning tasks.
 Methods such as Principal Component Analysis (PCA) \cite{jolliffe2002principal}, Multidimensional Scaling (MDS) \cite{MDS}, Isomap~\cite{tenenbaum:Isomap} and Local Linear Embedding \cite{LLE} aim to extract essential information from high-dimensional data points based on their pairwise connectivities.
-Graph-based kernel methods such as Laplacian Eigenmaps \cite{belkin2001laplacian} and Diffusion Maps (DM) \cite{Lafon}, construct a positive semi-definite kernel based on the multidimensional data points to recover the underlying structure.
+Graph-based kernel methods such as Laplacian Eigenmaps \cite{belkin2001laplacian} and Diffusion Maps (DM) \cite{Lafon}, construct a positive semi-definite kernel based on the multidimensional data points to recover the underlying structure of the data.
 Such methods have been proven effective for tasks such as clustering \cite{Luo}, classification \cite{lindenbaum2015musical}, manifold learning \cite{lin2006riemannian} and many more.

-Kernel methods rely on computing a distance function (usually Euclidean) between all pairs of data points $\myvec{x}_i,\myvec{x}_j\in \myvec{X} \subseteq \mathbb{R}^{D \times N}$ and application of a data dependent kernel function.
-This kernel should encode the inherited relations between high dimensional data points.
+Kernel methods rely on computing a distance function (usually Euclidean) between all pairs of data points $\myvec{x}_i,\myvec{x}_j\in \myvec{X} \in \mathbb{R}^{D \times N}$ and application of a data dependent kernel function.
+This kernel should encode the inherited relations between high-dimensional data points.
 An example for a kernel that encapsulates the Euclidean distance takes the form

-As shown, for example, in \cite{LLE, Lafon}, spectral analysis of such a kernel provides an efficient representation of the geometry of the lower dimensional data in the ambient space.
-The construction of such a kernel requires expert knowledge for setting two parameters, namely the scaling $\epsilon$ (Eq. (\ref{eq:KernelK1})) and the target dimension $d$ of the low dimensional space.
-We focus in this paper on setting the scale parameter $\epsilon$ also called kernel bandwidth.
+(where $\|\cdot\|$ denotes the Euclidean norm).
+As shown, for example, in \cite{LLE, Lafon}, spectral analysis of such a kernel provides an efficient representation of the lower ($d$-) dimensional data (where $d\ll D$) embedded in the ambient space.
+Devising the kernel to work successfully in such contexts requires expert knowledge for setting two parameters, namely the scaling $\epsilon$ (Eq.\ (\ref{eq:KernelK1})) and the inferred dimension $d$ of the low-dimensional space.
+We focus in this paper on setting the scale parameter $\epsilon$, sometimes also called the {\em kernel bandwidth}.